deepdeepdot/nano-deep-learning/04_assignment.md

 And process 15 GB of image data from the COCO dataset. http://cocodataset.org/#home

-The specific COCO data set gets download when running `setup.sh` in a bash shell https://github.com/ml5js/training-styletransfer/blob/master/setup.sh
+The specific COCO data set gets download when running `setup.sh` in a bash shell.<br>
+https://github.com/ml5js/training-styletransfer/blob/master/setup.sh

-For Windows, you can install a Bash shell https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10
+For Windows, you can install a Bash shell.<br>
+https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10

 Using a Titan X, it took 4 to 6 hours for training.
 On a Mac, it can take several months running with a CPU.

-If interested, consider using paperspace.com, pricing is per hour. https://blog.paperspace.com/creating-your-own-style-transfer-mirror/
+If interested, consider using paperspace.com, pricing is per hour.<br>
+https://blog.paperspace.com/creating-your-own-style-transfer-mirror/